Little has been written on what it takes to create a great case study to use for teaching negotiation.

 One participant asked to what degree Sebenius’ criteria for writing negotiation cases might apply to preparing other kinds of teaching cases as well.

-Does negotiation present specific challenges or opportunities with regard to the cases we develop or how we teach them?
+Does teaching negotiation present specific challenges or opportunities with regard to the cases we develop or how we teach them?

 In terms of case type and perspective, John Hammond (Harvard Business School) suggested that many cases are hybrids and cautioned against such either/or choices.
 For example, if you disguise a case, people may be more likely to be open about what really happened.
 Sometimes it is possible later on to turn a disguised case into an attributed case.
 Lisle Baker (Suffolk University Law School) challenged Sebenius’ assertion that open cases are always preferable in a classroom setting.